KESZ: KESZ under Clear Channel/iHeartMedia

 In 1999, Jacor, which was already in the process of merging with Clear Channel Communications, acquired KNIX from Owens and KESZ from OwensMAC for $84 million and $58 million, respectively, marking the end of one of the market's last large independent owners.

 "Beth and Bill" continued in morning drive until Austin retired in February 2010 as a result of bladder cancer, when the show was renamed "Beth and Friends"; he died four months later at the age of 55.

+Christmas Music

+Every year beginning in early November, KESZ flips to Christmas music.
+KESZ was one of the earliest FM stations to adopt the format, which had originated in Phoenix, first on KMEO, then on KOY after KMEO's demise; KESZ, noting that many of its listeners were migrating to the adult standards-formatted KOY during the Christmas season, began programming its own Christmas music in 1996.
+When Jacor/Clear Channel purchased the station in 1999, it noted KESZ's success with the format and, in 2000, began introducing the all-Christmas format in test markets, then in 2001 rolled the format out nationwide.

 KESZ has continued to see success with Christmas music and is typically one of the top-rated stations in the United States during the holiday season.
 In the Holiday 2019 Nielsen Audio survey, KESZ earned a station-record 19.2 rating, up from the prior two years.

 HD Radio

 KESZ's HD Radio signal is multiplexed.
 The main signal is a simulcast of KESZ's adult contemporary programming.
 The second channel initially carried KEZ's Classic Channel programmed by iHeartMedia's Format Lab classic hits format consisting of songs from the 1960s, 1970s and 1980s.
 As of April 2017, this changed to iHeart 70s.
 On October 1, 2017, KESZ-HD2 switched to a Christmas music format and continued to do so until November 14, 2018, when the primary station went Christmas (as planned) for the holiday season, and the HD2 moved to soft adult contemporary as "99.9 HD2 The Breeze."
 The move gave iHeart the right to use the "Breeze" name in the state of Arizona, preventing any other station group to use the name in the case of another station flipping to soft AC, which saw a renewed interest in late 2018.
 In September 2019, KESZ added a simulcast of KGME “Fox Sports 910” to its HD2 stream, bumping The Breeze format to HD3.